 There’s no doubt that putting in the work during your junior year to become a National Merit Scholar finalist or semifinalist is worth the effort.
 With any recognition from the program, you can expect to have a much easier college admission process senior year.
 It will help put you ahead of other applicants since it shows your determination and academic practice.

 That said, the National Merit Scholarship isn’t the only form of financial aid students can get when applying for college.
 Here at Minorities To Majorities, we help connect underrepresented students with a wide range of financial aid institutions to help them acquire the capital they need to attend school.
-If you’re looking for advice on how to obtain scholarships, student loans, grants, and more, reach out to the Minorities To Majorities team today.
+If you’re looking for advice on how to obtain scholarships, student loans, grants, and more, reach out to the GrantEd team today.